 The USC Stevens Neuroimaging and Informatics Institute is part of the Keck School of Medicine and includes research groups and centers such as:

 - The Laboratory of Neuro Imaging, which is a research enterprise that includes faculty, staff, and students with expertise in mathematics, physics, computer science and neuroscience.
 The lab is focused on creating brain maps that can be used to compare data from multiple studies and can serve as a database of information for neuroscientists around the world.

 - The Imaging Genetics Center, which is a multidisciplinary team of researchers that studies the link between genetics and neuroimaging.
 The team has included over 1,000 world-wide collaborators and has made major advances and discoveries in brain disorders and diseases.

 - The Center for Image Acquisition, which refers to the new building's MRI facility.

 Through the efforts of these teams within the new research center, USC continues to advance innovations in biotechnology and improve our understanding of autism, Alzheimer’s, and other neurologic disorders.

-On April 19th, 2017, the 16th Semiannual BioResearch Product Faire™ at the University of Southern California will be held on the Health Sciences campus.
+On Wednesday, October th, 2017, the 17th Semiannual BioResearch Product Faire™ at the University of Southern California will be held on the Health Sciences campus.
 Life science professionals are invited to attend the annual on campus trade fair for free.
 Click the button below for additional information or to pre-register.

 If you are a laboratory equipment supplier, this is an excellent opportunity to meet face to face with life science researchers at this well-funded research market and educate them about your lab or chemical supply products.
 Call us at 530-272-6675 or click on the link below to reserve a space and increase your scientific sales in 2017.